-Graduate Fellowships for the Clinical Mental Health Counseling program are highly competitive programs that build and enhance your professional skills and defray tuition costs.
+Graduate fellowships for the Clinical Mental Health Counseling program are highly competitive programs that build and enhance your professional skills and defray tuition costs.

-Fellowships offer you the opportunity to enrich your academic study as well as professional development, linking graduate study with earning and work experience.
+In you choose our on campus M.S. program, Fellowships offer you the opportunity to enrich your academic study as well as professional development, linking graduate study with earning and work experience.

-- Excellent undergraduate educational background
+- Excellence in undergraduate educational background

 - Strong written and verbal communication skills